Oxford Royale's roundel

 Why choose Oxford Royale Academy?

-Walk in the footsteps of giants such as world leaders Bill Clinton and Tony Blair, Nobel Prize winners such as Malala Yousafazai, and Oscar winners such as Eddie Redmayne.
-And all the while making new friends and having great fun.
 Founded in 2004, Oxford Royale Academy is an award- winning provider of residential summer courses, headquartered in the university city of Oxford.
 We are committed to providing academic excellence and superior teaching to students from all over the world, enabling them to develop their academic abilities and go on to individual success.
 Over the years we have garnered an impressive range of awards and accreditations, assuring you of our exemplary standards of education, service, and safety.
-We were particularly pleased to be honoured by Her Majesty Queen Elizabeth II with the Queen’s Award for Enterprise three times: 2012, 2016 and 2019.
-The Queen’s Awards for Enterprise are the most prestigious accolades for businesses and individuals in the United Kingdom.
+We were particularly pleased to be honoured by Her Majesty Queen Elizabeth II with the Queen’s Award for Enterprise three times: 2012, 2016 and 2019, and the King's Award in 2024.
+The Awards for Enterprise are the most prestigious accolades for businesses and individuals in the United Kingdom.

 Reviews